GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ## ENCODERS

 Mount the rotary encoder on the top side of the PCB.
-It should click into place and might require a firm press.
-If it's seated corretly solder the pins on the bottom.
+It should click into place maybe requiring a firm press.
+If it's seated correctly solder the pins on the bottom.

 ![encoder](/docs/images/buildguide/encoder.jpg)